arno-di-loreto/apihandyman.io/_posts/2021-03-28-ownership.md

 It must:

 - Be the actual owner of data, services, domain, components
-- Represent a meaningfull business domain leading to meaningful and self sufficient API(s)
+- Represent a meaningful business domain leading to meaningful and self sufficient API(s)
 - Know domain from business perspective
-- Kown domain from technical perspective
+- Know domain from technical perspective
 - Be able to design (maybe with some help but without over delegating)
 - Be able to make decisions
 - Be able to actually implement